ycpcs/cs497-spring2019/labs/lab02.md

 - What are two things you learned from this lab?

 ### Extra Credit
-Crack your hashes using both password crackers (Hash Suite & John the Ripper).
+Crack your hashes using both tools (Hash Suite & John the Ripper).

 ### Grading